-|2007||proposed completion of the project.|
+|2007||completion of the project.|

 The path continues along the limestone cliff outside and reaches a second, fossil aka dry entrance to the cave.
-The portal is almost rectangular, 50m wide and 60m high.
+The portal is almost rectangular, 50 m wide and 60 m high.
 The floor was leveled and grassed, probably as part of the development works.
 It seems the water once entered the cave here.
 There is a small office and picnic tables.

 On the way back a second stage is passed.
-On this stage once a day at 15:30 a special show is performed.
+On this stage once a day at 15:30 a one-hour special show is performed.
 Dancers perform a sort of Chinese opera, the story is displayed for foreign visitors on electronic signboards beside the stage.
-The perfomance includes light show, music, multimedia projections, water jets and gas flames.
+The performance includes light show, music, multimedia projections, water jets and gas flames.